 Easy Weaving Crafts

 - Circle Weaving on a Cardboard Loom

 - CD Weaving – Make a Dream Catcher

 - Straw Weaving

 Weaving is a wonderful way to produce a really beautiful piece of art with scraps of yarn.
 Your kids can make coasters, trivets, bookmarks, wall art and bowls to hold loose change and treasures with the projects above.

 Yarn and Pipe Cleaner Crafts:

 Earlier this winter, I accidentally discovered the joy of crafting with pipe cleaners and yarn.
 It’s so easy!
-The trivet you see in the above photo is one of many that we made, and they really work, so they’re a great gift for kids to make if they like to give homemade.
-The yarn wrapped hearts on the right were really fun and easy to make too, and can be hung individually in a window, or strung together to make a mobile.
+The trivet (above) is one of many that we made, and they really work, so they’re a great gift for kids to make if they like to give homemade.
+The yarn-wrapped hearts and bracelets were really fun to make too.
+Super-quick andeasy and fun for trading with friends.

 Sewing with Yarn